bijancamp/bijancamp.com/content/about.md

 layout: "about"
 ---

 Hi, I'm **Bijan**!
-I'm a Staff Software Engineer at QSC.
+I'm a Senior Developer in Data & AI at S&B.

-I love blending architecture, engineering, and leadership to drive meaningful innovation and help others level up.
+I love blending people, processes, and tools to deliver software and data products faster and more reliably à la DevOps.

 Check out [my blog posts] for software engineering insights.